mward25/vim_codex_fauxpilot/README.md

-This is a fork of https://github.com/tom-doerr/vim_codex designed to work with fauxpilot.
+This is a fork of https://github.com/tom-doerr/vim_codex designed to work with fauxpilot[https://github.com/fauxpilot/fauxpilot].
 It is currently very simple, so for more integrated support, you should probably see https://github.com/fauxpilot/fauxpilot/discussions/72#discussioncomment-4817520.
 However I will continue to tinker with this repository for fun.

-#Information on vim_codex plugin:

 NOTE: you need to have the openai python library installed, other wise the plugin will not work.
 Vim also has to be compiled with python support enabled.

+ALSO NOTE: I disabled the "co" completion command as it seemed to be interfering with another plugin I had.
+I have these lines in my .vimrc for completion shortcuts for this plugin:
+    nnoremap  ,C a<Space><Esc>:CreateCompletion<CR>
+    nnoremap  ,c a<Space><Esc>:CreateCompletionLine<CR>

+<h1> Information on vim_codex plugin: </h1>

 <h1 align="center">🤖 Vim Codex</h1>